petzval/btferret/README.md

 ```

 Sets up the local device as a classic server that waits for
-a specified client (clientnode) to pair or connect, then spends all its time listening
+a specified client (clientnode) or any device to pair or connect, then spends all its time listening
 for packets sent from that client.
 The client may be a Windows/Android/.. device (maybe
 running a Bluetooth terminal program), or another Mesh Pi acting as a classic client
 and connecting via [connect\_node()](#4-2-4-connect\_node).
 The packets must have the specified